CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

       - [RoutingStrategy](../../javadoc/com/centurylink/mdw/observer/task/RoutingStrategy.html) - autoroute to designated workgroups
       - [AutoAssignStrategy](../../javadoc/com/centurylink/mdw/observer/task/AutoAssignStrategy.html) - assign to a specific person

-    All these strategies have access to the instance runtime state if they extend ParameterizedStrategy live we've done.
+    All these strategies have access to the instance runtime state if they extend ParameterizedStrategy like we've done.
 They all also have various built-in strategy options available from their dropdowns.
 All the dropdowns include the **Rules-Based** option, which enables you to maintain the rules in an Excel spreadsheet asset which acts as a [Drools decision table](https://docs.jboss.org/drools/release/6.5.0.Final/drools-docs/html/ch06.html#d0e5713).
     (Rules-based strategies depend on the optional com.centurylink.mdw.drools asset package).